kasProg/IWAND-Nitrogen-fork/README.md

 Time-series N input forings from gTREND-Nitrogen and climate forcings from NLDAS2 were extracted based on watershed boundary.

 The climate forcing extraction was done using two ways:
-**Scrips/Forcing_Extraction/nldas_point_extraction.py**: For watersheds smaller than NLDAS2 grid (~0.125 degree), the forcings were extracted from coordinates of the centroid of watersheds and
+**Scrips/Forcing_Extraction/nldas_point_extraction.py**: For watersheds smaller than NLDAS2 grid (~0.125 degree), the forcings were extracted from coordinates of the centroid of watersheds.
 **hydroData** (https://github.com/mhpi/hydroData): Used for the larger watersheds

 ## Citation: